eddocs/doc/configuration/inputs.md

 If enabled, the Kubernetes Input allows you to specify a set of Kubernetes pods and namespaces to be monitored by the Edge Delta service.

-**Note**: In the 'include' and 'exclude' section, after "pod=", or "namespace=" this is a contains match, so as long as the value provided is contained anywhere in the pod or namespace name, the value will match.
+**Note**: In the 'include' and 'exclude' section, after "pod=", "namespace=" or "kind=" this is a contains match, so as long as the value provided is contained anywhere in the pod or namespace name, the value will match.

-**Note**: Excluded pods/namespaces take precedence over Included pods/namespaces.
+**Note**: Excluded pods/namespaces/kinds take precedence over Included pods/namespaces/kinds.

 ```go
   kubernetes: